Ghalbeyou/netconnect-io/API.md

-# HttpIO API
+# netConnectIO API

-## Class: HttpIO
+## Class: netConnectIO

-The `HttpIO` class provides a simple way to handle incoming HTTP requests and register event listeners.
+The `netConnectIO` class provides a simple way to handle incoming HTTP requests and register event listeners.

 ### Constructor

-#### `new HttpIO(server)`
+#### `new netConnectIO(server)`

 - `server` \<http.Server\> The HTTP server instance to listen for requests on.

-Creates a new `HttpIO` instance and attaches event listeners to the specified HTTP server instance.
+Creates a new `netConnectIO` instance and attaches event listeners to the specified HTTP server instance.

 ### Methods